Kannedhirey Thondrinal: Reception

 Ji of Kalki praised Ravichandran's direction, the acting of Prashanth and Simran, and Thangar Bachan's cinematography but panned Deva's music.
 D. S. Ramanujam of The Hindu wrote, "Debutant director Ravichandran has done a fairly impressive job, the momentum in the small nucleus of the plot being kept till the end by his screenplay and dialogue.
 Prasanth, after his recent success in Jeans and Karan have put up sterling performances".'
 The film performed well at the Tamil Nadu box office.

 After this film, Prashanth and Simran went on to act together in successful films like Jodi (1999), Parthen Rasithen (2000) and Thamizh (2002).

 Remakes

-The film was remade in Telugu as Manasulo Maata (1998), in Kannada as Snehaloka (1999) in Malayalam as Dhosth (2001), in Bengali as Sangee (2003) and in Marathi as Friends (2016).
+The film was remade in Telugu as Manasulo Maata (1998), in Kannada as Snehaloka (1999), in Malayalam as Dhosth (2001), in Bengali as Sangee (2003), in Bangladeshi as Tumi Kato Sundor (2008) and in Marathi as Friends (2016).